-There’s a difference between what is lowest credit score possible and the lowest you can actually get [even if you tried to do bad]
+There’s a difference between what is lowest credit score possible and the lowest you can actually get [even if you tried]

-Important: All the scores I will be talking about are in reference to FICO – which is the #1 most widely used for lending decisions.
-There are a lot of imitators out there, like VantageScore, but they’re very rarely used.
+Important: All the scores I will be talking about are in reference to FICO – which is the most widely used for lending decisions.
+There are a lot of other credit scores out there, like the VantageScore, but they’re not used by as many lenders.

-Scores can range from 300 to 850.
+FICO scores can range from 300 to 850.
 But even though 300 is technically the lowest credit score possible, it’s very unlikely you would hit it even if you tried.
-To get that you literally would have to do everything wrong and have absolutely zero positive credit history whatsoever.
+To get that you would have to do everything wrong and have absolutely zero positive credit history whatsoever.